The critical layer in quadratic flow boundary layers over acoustic linings: Numerical Results

 These parameter sets are inspired by values used in previous studies~\citep{brambley2012critical,brambley2013surface,brambley2016time}, and motivated by application to aeroengine intakes; in particular, parameter set~\setD\ is intended to be typical of a rotor-alone tone at takeoff, while parameter set~\setE\ might represent the same type of mode during the landing approach.

 In section~\ref{Sect:Nums:Poles}, we will explore the locations of the modal poles in the complex $k$-plane.
 This section will particularly focus on the $k^\pm$ modal poles discussed in~\ref{sect:Inhomg:Inversion}, including tracking these modal poles as they move behind the critical layer branch cut for certain parameters (by taking advantage of the ability of the Frobenius series solutions to analytically continue behind the critical layer branch cut).
 In section~\ref{Sect:Nums:BC} we compare the various contributions from the critical layer branch cut described in section~\ref{Sect:Inhomog:Jumps}, including their large $x$ behaviour, and show that these agree with the predicted large $x$ behaviour from section~\ref{sect:Inhomg:Steepest}.
-In section~\ref{Sect:Nums:FullInv} the full solution in terms of $x$ and $r$ is plotted, and compared these results to the linear boundary layer case.
-Finally, in section~\ref{Sect:Nums:Stab}, we investigate how the results vary as we vary the frequency $\omega$, the boundary layer thickness $h$, and the wall impedance $Z$.
+In section~\ref{Sect:Nums:FullInv} the full solution in terms of $x$ and $r$ is plotted, and these results are compared to the linear boundary layer case.
+Finally, in section~\ref{Sect:Nums:Stab}, we investigate how the results vary as we vary parameters, including the frequency $\omega$, the boundary layer thickness $h$, the wall impedance $Z$, and the steady mean flow velocity $M$.